 - A dress with a full back and that covers the shoulders.

 - A skirt, pants, or shorts with an appropriate top.

-- A sweater, jacket, vest, Thayer Academy sweatshirt, or solid-colored sweatshirt with consistent patterns when cold.
+- Students choosing either of the above options may, when cold, add an appropriate sweater, jacket, vest, Thayer Academy sweatshirt, or solid-colored sweatshirt with consistent patterns.

 - All shirts must have a full back and must cover the waistband of a student’s skirt, pants, or shorts.
 Shirts are expected to cover the shoulders.

 - Shirts may not have graphic images or words other than the brand insignia.
 Sweatshirts may not have graphic images or words other than the brand insignia, unless Thayer gear.
 Any logo or image, on the front or back of any shirt, must not exceed the size of a 3-inch by 3-inch post-it note.

 - Footwear MUST be worn on campus at all times.

 - Hats, caps, or hoods may not be worn inside any building at any time, unless for medical or religious reasons.